visitscotland/dot-com-brxm-pipeline-development/README.md

 ## Navigating through the CMS

 #### Useful URLs
-This is a bunch useful URLs for local development
+This is a bunch of useful URLs for local development

 - http://localhost:8080/site: Display the site that would be presented to the final Internet User.
 Unpublished documents will not be available.